K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 ## Aggregating several data-sources

-Now, let's consider the `$ebook` retrieval part.
+Now, let's consider the `$ebooks` retrieval part.
 I didn't tell you, but these e-books come in fact from different data-sources: a relational database and Elasticsearch.